hearing-voices-network/frontend/README.md

 `yarn`

-Once dependancies are installed, run
+Once dependancies are installed you will ned to run the server and the client , run

+`yarn dev:client`

-`yarn start`
+`yarn dev:server`

 You should now be able to view the website by visiting [localhost:3000](http://localhost:3000).